-Conclusion: Teeter Inversion Table Reviews
+Teeter Inversion Table Review Wrap-up

 Well, I hope this post has been informative, and I hope you had a chance to read some of the individual product reviews as well.
 I really like the inversion table I own and think that Teeter makes a quality product.